Board of Directors

 Tennessee Department of Health

-Dr. Warren received his undergraduate degree from Wake Forest University and his medical degree from the Brody School of Medicine at East Carolina University.
-He completed his pediatrics residency, Chief Residency and fellowship in Academic General Pediatrics at Vanderbilt, where he also obtained a master’s in Public Health.
-He is certified by the American Board of Pediatrics.
+Dr. Warren is a board-certified pediatrician.
+He received his undergraduate degree from Wake Forest University and his medical degree from the Brody School of Medicine at East Carolina University.
+He completed his pediatrics residency, chief residency and fellowship in academic general pediatrics at Vanderbilt, where he also obtained a master's in public health.
+He is a fellow of the American Academy of Pediatrics.

 State Parent Consultant Children's Rehabilitation Service

 Susan Colburn, is the Secretary for AMCHP's board of directors.
 Ms. Colburn has been an advocate for children with special health care needs for over 20 years.
 She is presently employed by Children’s Rehabilitation Service, Alabama Department of Rehabilitation Services, (Alabama’s Title V Program for CSHCN) as the State Parent Consultant., a position she has held since 1996.
 Prior to that Ms. Colburn worked in Alabama’s Early Intervention System as a District Service Coordinator and a Service Coordinator for a local Early Intervention Service program.
 She was an appointed member of the Governor’s Interagency Coordinating Council for Early Intervention Services from 1987-1996 and a member of the Alabama Special Education Advisory Panel from 1989-1991.
 She is the co-coordinator of Family Voices of AL, (home of Alabama’s Family to Family Health Information Center) and served as the co-Regional Coordinator for the 8 state Southeast Region for two terms.
 In 1987, Ms. Colburn was also a co-founder of Friends for Life, a support group for families and friends of children with special needs.